 Sixth source of emissions: purchase of material goods (3 tCO2e; 3%)

 Due to a sustainable procurement policy, the acquisition of the material goods for day-to-day operations, such as paper, office furniture, etc., represent only 2.8% of the footprint, making it the lowest emission source.

 Between 2021 and 2022, purchases of material goods have been reduced by a factor of three.
 This difference is largely due to the Institute’s 2021 relocation and the purchases to furnish the new premises that year, something that was not repeated in 2022.

 I4CE committed, since 2019, to carbon neutrality, to set an example, out of conviction, and to face the actual transition issues.
 An internal working group was established to define an emissions reduction action plan, to undertake each year a carbon footprint assessment of the institute and therefore to assess our progress and to suggest new actions.
 You may find below all actions undertaken to date by I4CE.
 This emissions reduction plan will be completed by an adaptation plan to climate change impacts.

-- For employee commuting: the institute encourages employees to use public transport by reimbursing the Navigo pass above the legal minimum (70%).
-Furthermore, I4CE has implemented the sustainable mobility package even before the adoption of the decree of the new Mobility Orientation Law (LOM), to promote low-carbon transport such as cycling.
-To date, this package is still not mandatory for companies.
-I4CE also finances home-to-work train travel for long-distance telecommuters.
+- For commutes: the Institute encourages employees to use public transport by reimbursing Navigo cards above the legal minimum rate (75% instead of 50%).
+In addition, even before the adoption of the Mobility Orientation Law (Loi d’Orientation des Mobilités – LOM), I4CE introduced a sustainable mobility package of up to €500/year to encourage low-carbon transport such as cycling.
+This type of package is not yet mandatory for companies or associations.
+I4CE also finances train commutes for long-distance teleworking employees.

 2) Building / energy